+Comment WG Analyses Update of Proposed policy text

+if any

-Comment WG Analyses Update of Proposed policy text if any More input is needed to amplify and cover more specific areas to avoid gaps It is unclear to the WG which specific areas need to be covered as they were not specified.
-In addition, the WG notes that the stress tests (Annex D of the Initial Report) do cover a lot of specific situations to test how the policy would play out in these situations.
-No need to update the policy
+More input is needed to It is unclear to the WG which No need to update the policy

+amplify and cover more specific areas need to be covered

+specific areas to avoid gaps as they were not specified.
+In

+addition, the WG notes that the

+stress tests (Annex D of the Initial

+Report) do cover a lot of specific

+situations to test how the policy

+would play out in these situations.

-${\it Board request to the ccNSO and GNSO for handling both variant IDNccTLDs \ and \ variant IDNgTLDs \ consistently}$
+Board request to the ccNSO and GNSO for handling both variant IDNccTLDs and variant IDNgTLDs consistently